 Every degree program has different requirements for taking the pass/fail option—check your school’s academic bulletin for details.
 Most pass/fail courses are electives.

 If you want to take a class as pass/fail, you’ll need to get a pass/fail option form from your academic advisor.
-Fill out the form, get the required signatures, and return the form to the dean of your school or college by the pass/fail deadline.
+Complete the form and return by the pass/fail deadline.